yamaton/vscode-h2o/README.md

 ## Preloaded data

-This extension comes with some CLI data though it also can dynamically create autocompletion data from man and help pages in your local environment.
+This extension comes with some CLI data though it also can dynamically create autocompletion data from man pages and `--help` document in your local environment.
 The preprocessed data include:

 * git
 * npm